Danger of Lead Poisoning from Galvanized Steel Pipes

 What are the health effects of lead in drinking water?

-Pregnant women and children are at at higher risk from lead poisoning.
+Pregnant women and children are at higher risk from lead poisoning.
 Drinking contaminated water may cause poisoning to a pregnant mother and her unborn child.
 Children who have been exposed to toxic levels of lead are probably going to develop cognitive deficiency and learning difficulties.

 There is additionally a danger of cardiovascular infections from lead development in galvanized pipes.
-In the event that you or a relative breaks a bone or endures some different sorts of horrible injury, the danger of lead poisoning is highly increased.
-The wellbeing concerns encompassing galvanized piping are surely known; but, researchers are making new revelations about the effects on children with each new study.
+If you or a relative break a bone or endures some different sorts of horrible injury, the danger of lead poisoning is highly increased.

 Children are Highly Susceptible

-The most susceptible to developing physical and behavioral deficiencies are fetuses, infants, and children.
-All are caused by lead poisoning.
 Contrasted with adults, the effects of lead exposure develop within children at a much lower exposure rate.
 Health impacts include:

 • Harm to the nervous system